B-Interactive/cloudflare-stream-wordpress/README.md

 ### Signed URL Expiration ###
 When **Use Signed URLs** is checked [x], this setting controls how long any particular token / signed ULR is valid for **in minutes**.
 The Cloudflare default, is 60 minutes.
 Generally, you'd want to make sure this is larger than your longest video.

+### Preferred Media Domain ###
+This option allows you to select from a small list of different Cloudflare media domains.
+This domain is used when delivering content to your users.
+The 3rd option is a unique subdomain specific to your Cloudflare account.
+This option will only be presented if you have at least one video already uploaded to your Cloudflare Stream account.

 Securing Video Access